Running a Charitable Company

 - Allow sufficient time prior to the AGM:

-- If planning to change charitable objects, send any proposed changes to the Charity Commission on its consents form well in advance of the meeting for approval
+- If planning to change charitable objects, directors benefits or dissolution clause, send any proposed changes to the Charity Commission on its consents form well in advance of the meeting for approval

-- The audited/examined accounts for the previous year are ready, remember to give your auditor/examiner sufficient time to carry out their work
+- Ensure the audited/examined accounts for the previous year are ready, remember to give your auditor/examiner sufficient time to carry out their work

 - Make sure the register of members is up to date